British Aerospace: Acquisitions and restructuring

-On 22 April 1987, BAe acquired Royal Ordnance, the British armaments manufacturer, for £190 million.
-Subsequently, the German armaments specialist Heckler & Koch was folded into this division following its acquisition by BAe four years later.
+BAe acquired Royal Ordnance, the British armaments manufacturer, for £190 million on 22 April 1987.
+The German armaments specialist Heckler & Koch was folded into this division after BAe acquired it four years later.

 In 1988, BAe purchased the Rover Group from the British government of Margaret Thatcher for £150 million.
 The sale was controversial due to opaque financial arrangements between the government and BAe; however the House of Commons Trade and Industry Committee was said to believe that "in spite of a catalogue of complaints, the committee concludes that the sale to BAe may well have been the best solution for the government."

-In 1991, BAe acquired a 30% interest in Hutchison Telecommunications through a stock swap deal, where Hutchison was given a controlling stake of 65% in BAe's wholly owned subsidiary – Microtel Communications Ltd. In August 1991, BAe formed a naval systems joint venture, BAeSEMA, with the Sema Group.
+In 1991, BAe acquired a 30% interest in Hutchison Telecommunications through a stock swap deal, where Hutchison was given a controlling stake of 65% in BAe's wholly owned subsidiary Microtel Communications Ltd. In August 1991, BAe formed a naval systems joint venture, BAeSEMA, with the Sema Group.
 BAe acquired Sema's 50% share in 1998.
 That year also saw BAe begin to experience major difficulties.
 BAe saw its share price fall below 100p for the first time.
 On 9 September 1991, the company issued a profits warning and later that week "bungled" the launch of a £432 million rights issue.
 On 25 September 1991 BAe directors led by CEO Richard Evans ousted the Chairman Professor Sir Roland Smith in a move described by The Independent as "one of the most spectacular and brutal boardroom coups witnessed in many years."
 Evans described the troubles as a confluence of events: